treeman/jonashietala/posts/2020-11-30-an_elixir_based_payment_processor_for_the_coinparty_2020_hackathon.markdown

    And then there's professional comments like these:

-   ![That's a [nice pile of poo][btc-bcash1] you've got there.](/images/btcpayserver-bcash.png)
+   ![[The market has spoken!][btc-bcash1]](/images/btcpayserver-bcash.png)

    Sigh.

 4. [CryptoWoo][]

-   This is a nice plugin that supports a variety of different cryptocurrencies, and it would be exactly what I'd want except it's not open-source and it only works in WooCommerce.
+   This is a nice plugin that supports a variety of different cryptocurrencies, and it would fit except it's not open-source, it's not free as I want to support XMR and it only works in WooCommerce.

 5. [NOWPayments][]